mjl-/mox/README.md

   ("localparts"), and in domain names (IDNA).
 - Automatic TLS with ACME, for use with Let's Encrypt and other CA's.
-- DANE and MTA-STS for inbound and outbound delivery over SMTP with STARTTLS, including REQUIRETLS and with incoming TLSRPT reporting.
+- DANE and MTA-STS for inbound and outbound delivery over SMTP with STARTTLS, including REQUIRETLS and with incoming/outgoing TLSRPT reporting.
 - Web admin interface that helps you set up your domains and accounts (instructions to create DNS records, configure SPF/DKIM/DMARC/TLSRPT/MTA-STS), for status information, managing